quickbendelat/bensblog/content/post/in-search-of-the-dark-tower.md

 5. Make a pouch to hold "The Gunslinger"
 6. Combine all the elements

 It turns out that the dust cover was for a special hard-back edition that included "Little Sisters of Eluria" along with "The Gunslinger", and hence, the dust cover spine was bigger than the printed pages of the novella.
 So, in step 1 above, I increased the text size to end up with more pages.
-The combined signatures was still too thin, so I decided to create a pouch to hold my copy of "The Gunsliner".
+The combined signatures was still too thin, so I decided to create a pouch to hold my copy of "The Gunslinger".

 ![](/post/in-search-of-the-dark-tower_files/bookbind_collage.jpg)